Head of Troubles legacy body condemns ‘unwarranted attacks’ on its independence

 Three judges of the court found the veto held by the British government over the information that can be shared with victims’ families is unlawful and that the body itself does not provide effective participation by families of victims.

-In its judgment, the court partly allowed an appeal taken by several Troubles’ victims against the ICRIR – established as a key element of the last UK Conservative government’s Legacy Act, and the only element of it to be retained by the new Labour administration.
+In its judgment, the court partly allowed an appeal taken by several Troubles’ victims against the ICRIR – established by the last UK Conservative government’s Legacy Act, but already subjected to curbs by High Court rulings in Belfast.

 READ SOME MORE